protontypes/continuous-reforestation/README.md

 ## Usage

 1. 🏁 To get started, you need an account with DigitalHumani RaaS.
 Since they are currently in the early stages, you have to contact them to get an account.
 Send them an email [here](https://digitalhumani.com/#contact).
-You also receive the "x-api-key" value corresponding for your enterprise ID.
+You also receive the API key value corresponding for your enterprise ID.
 This is your secret authentication key. **Do not post it directly to your integration.yml file**.

 2. ✔️ Copy the example worflow to `<your_git_repository>/.github/workflow/integration.yaml` and change the variables in the workflow to your data.
 Set the `production` variable to `false` to test your implementation within the sandboxed development API.
 Push your script to GitHub and check the GitHub Action tab of your project.

-3. 🗝️ Add your authentication "x-api-key" is  as a secret in your repository `Settings` -> `Secrets` -> `New Repository Secret`: Name: `RAASKEY`, Value: `<your x-api-key>`.
+If you use GitHub Action for the first time, activate it when prompted.

-4. 📈 A dashboard is provided to ensure a high level of transparency.
-This is currently under development and will provide additional details.
+3. 📈 An open dashboard is provided to ensure a high level of transparency.
+This is currently under development and will show additional details.
 For this purpose visit:
 ``
 https://digitalhumani.com/dashboard/<enterpriseid>
 ``

+4. 🗝️ Add your authentication key as a secret in your repository `Settings` -> `Secrets` -> `New Repository Secret`: Name: `RAASKEY`, Value: `<your API key>`.

 5. 🌱 Verify the number of trees planted in the dashboard development statistics.
-After a successful run add the API key to the GitHub secrets of your project our organizations as `raaskey`.
-Trigger the Action again and finally create a real request to plant a tree.
+Set the `production` variable to `true` and push this commit.
+You now have left the development environment and started planting trees.
+From now on every configured trigger will continuously request to plant trees.
+At the end of each month you will be asked to confirm your requested amount of trees.

 To see a list of all supported reforestation projects and more details on the RaaS API read the [documentation of DigitalHumani](https://digitalhumani.com/docs/#appendixlist-of-projects).